iloveicedgreentea/jvc_homeassistant/readme.md

 - Power
 - Picture Modes
 - Laser power and dimming
-- Pretty much every major JVC command
+- Pretty much every JVC command
-- Attributes for current settings like power state, picture mode, laser mode, input, etc
+- HA Attributes for current settings like power state, picture mode, laser mode, input, etc
 - and so on

-Because everything is async, it will run each button/command in the order it received. so commands won't disappear from the queue due to JVCs PJ server requiring the handshake.
+It will run each button/command in the order it received. so commands won't disappear from the queue due to JVCs PJ server requiring the handshake.
 It uses a single persistent connection so any delay you see is because of their menu processing.
-In my experience it is just as fast as IR control.
+In my experience it is noticably faster than IR control, ex.
+I can run about 10 commands per second.

 ## Installation